seanbaxter/circle/variant/README.md

 ```

 The `in_place_type_t` constructor receives the variant alternative to initialize as a template parameter.
 The variant implementation has to map this to the index of the variant member, so that it can be selected with `...[I]` during subobject construction.

-The variable template `find_index` performs a linear search, and yields the index of the first type in `Types` that matches the argument type `T`.
-The [constexpr multi-conditional](https://github.com/seanbaxter/circle/tree/master/conditional#constexpr-multi-conditional---) `...??` chains conditional expressions, but short-circuits _during substitution_.
-That is, as soon as the predicate is satisfied, pack expansion stops, and the result term is substituted.

-The `is_single_usage` variable template uses a C++ fold expresion to count the number of occurrences of the argument type among the variant alternatives.
-If it occurs exactly once, and the variant member is constructible given the function arguments, the constraint passes, and the active subobject is initialized.

 ## Converting assignment.